Warren, Michigan: Religion

 The Roman Catholic Archdiocese of Detroit operates Catholic Churches.

 Our Lady of Grace Vietnamese Parish (Gx Đức Mẹ Ban Ơn Lành) is in Warren.
 Our Lady of Grace was previously in Eastpointe, but moved to Warren in 2011 when it merged with St. Cletus Church.
 St. Cletus had a predominately native-born population and had a declining parishioner base, and it could not find enough priests to staff the facility; meanwhile Our Lady of Grace had an increasing parishioner base and was asking for a larger facility.

 Other parishes include St. Faustina Parish, St. Louise de Marillac Parish, St. Mark Parish, St. Martin de Porres Parish, and St. Mary-Our Lady Queen of Families Parish (St. Dorothy Site).
 St. Mark's first building opened in 1943.

 St. Mary, Our Lady Queen of Families was formed by the 2007 merger of Ascension Parish, St. Clement Parish, St. Leonard of Port Maurice Parish, and St. Teresa of Avila Parish.
 St. Faustina Church formed in 2013 through the merger of St. Edmund Church and St. Sylvester Church.

 Culture and recreation

-The City of Warren has a Department of Parks and Recreation which oversees the Aquatic, Community, and Fitness Centers along with a system of 24 parks.
+The City of Warren has a Department of Parks and Recreation which oversees the Aquatic, Community, and Fitness Centers along with a system of 24 parks, including Halmich Park.

 The Warren Symphony Orchestra gives several concerts per season, and changed its name to the Warren Symphony Orchestra in 2016.

 In 2003 the city built a new community center where the old Warren High School had been.

 There is also a nine-member Cultural Commission.

 Universal Mall, an enclosed shopping mall, was built in the city in 1965.
 In 2009, it was demolished for a new outdoor shopping center.

 The Italian American Cultural Society (IACS) was located in Warren for 20 years.
 In 2004 it moved to its current location in Clinton Township.
 Its previous location was sold to a charter school in July 2004.